AS Beat Reporter

 The second and final day of the University of California Regents meeting in University of California Riverside was tense as protesters staged a series of vocal demonstrations in and around the meeting.

 Frustrated over rising tuition costs and dissatisfied with the regents’ policy of allotting one minute of time per speaker during public forum, protesters gathered around the entrances to the Highlander Union Building where the meeting was taking place.

-“I’m here to protest against the tuition increase,” said University of California Riverside political science major Aysun Far.
+“I’m here to protest against the tuition increase,” said Aysun Far, a student at the protest.
 “They said they’re going to increase it 18 percent.
 How would they feel if we cut 18 percent of their paycheck?
 We can’t afford the things we used to.”

 Many of the protesters, most of which were from Riverside and nearby UC campuses, attempted to enter the meeting but were stopped by UC Police equipped with batons and riot gear.
 Police spoke to the group of protesters, as many as 500 people, over a loud speaker and urged them to disperse.
 Two arrests were made, according to reports.

 UCR Associated Students Vice President of Internal Affairs Nicholas Park said the regents’ open forum could not adequately convey student disillusionment with the management of the university.

 “I was listening to the regents meeting yesterday and there was a lot of public comments from students and they only had a minute to speak so it was really quick and back to back,” Park said.
 “I don’t know how much information they could withdraw from that.
 I want them to actually listen to students and give them time.”